Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Experimental Setup

 \subsection{Methods}

 We choose two popular methods for cross-modal adaptation in the literature -- Frozen Pretrained Transformers (FPT) \citep{lu2022frozen} and ORCA \citep{shen2023cross}.
 In both cases, a task-specific embedder and predictor are created to account for mismatches in dimensions between the target modality data and the original model.
 Then, FPT adapts the pre-trained models to new tasks by fine-tuning only the input and output layers, as well as the layer normalization parameters.
-ORCA, on the other hand, first trains the embedder on its own minimizing the Optimal Transport Dataset Distance (OTDD) \citep{alvarez2020geometric} between the target task dataset and a pre-selected proxy dataset.
+ORCA, on the other hand, first trains the embedder on its own, minimizing the Optimal Transport Dataset Distance (OTDD) \citep{alvarez2020geometric} between the target task dataset and a pre-selected proxy dataset.
 After this, all parameters are trained on the target task dataset.
 We use ORCA's implementation for both ORCA and FPT, with the same hyperparameters.
-As our Sequence Doubling method doubles the sequence length of inputs, we reduce the batch size for some configurations.